Burden of henselian valued fields in the Denef-Pas language: Relative Quantifier Elimination

 \begin{prop} Suppose $\K$ is a henselian valued field in $\Lpas$ such that $\Th(\K)$ admits relative quantifier elimination.
 Let $\phi(x)$ be a formula in one valued field sort variable with parameters in $K$.
 Then $\phi(x)$ is equivalent to a finite disjunction of formulas of the form

-where $\chi(x,\bar y)$ is an $\Lvg$-formula, $\rho(x,\bar y)$ is an $\Lrf$-formula, $c^1,\ldots,c^n$ are singletons in the $\VF$-sort, $b^\VF$ is a tuple in the $\VG$-sort, and $b^\RF$ is a tuple in the $\RF$-sort. \end{prop}
+where $\chi(x,\bar y)$ is an $\Lvg$-formula, $\rho(x,\bar y)$ is an $\Lrf$-formula, $c^1,\ldots,c^n$ are singletons in the $\VF$-sort, $b^\VF$ is a $\K$-tuple in the $\VG$-sort, and $b^\RF$ is a $\K$-tuple in the $\RF$-sort. \end{prop}

-\begin{proof} First, note that all of the formulas occurring in the conclusion of Theorem \ref{isolating} have the desired form: \begin{itemize} \item If $x$ is immediate then each formula has the form $v(x-a_\rho) = \gamma_\rho$. \item If $x$ is residual then each formula is an element of $\tp(\ac(x-a)/Kv)$, and hence has the form $\rho\left(\ac(x-a), b^\RF\right)$. \item If $x$ is valuational then each formula is an element of $\tp(v(x-a), vK)$ or $\tp(\ac(x-a), Kv)$, and so has the desired form in either case. \end{itemize} We will refer to these formulas as \emph{good formulas} for the duration of this proof.
-Note that by a simple rearrangement, the conjunction of a finite set of good formulas is itself a good formula.
+\begin{proof} For the duration of this proof, we will refer to formulas of the form $\chi\wedge\rho$ as in the statement of the Proposition as \emph{good formulas}.
+Note that all of the formulas occurring in the conclusion of Theorem \ref{isolating} are good formulas: \begin{enumerate} \item If $x$ is immediate then each formula has the form $v(x-a_\rho) = \gamma_\rho$ with $a_\rho\in K$ and $\gamma_\rho\in vK$. \item If $x$ is residual then each formula is an element of $\tp(\ac(x-a)/Kv)$ with $a\in K$, and hence has the form $\rho\left(\ac(x-a), b^\RF\right)$. \item If $x$ is valuational then each formula is an element of $\tp(v(x-a)/vK)$ or $\tp(\ac(x-a)/Kv)$ with $a\in K$, and so is a good formula in either case. \end{enumerate} Moreover, by a simple rearrangement, the conjunction of a finite set of good formulas is itself a good formula.

 Let $\{p_\alpha : \alpha<\kappa\}$ be the set of complete $K$-types containing $\phi(x)$.
 By Theorem \ref{isolating}, for each $\alpha<\kappa$ there is a partial type $\pi_\alpha(x)$ consisting only of good formulas such that $\pi_\alpha \vdash p_\alpha$; in particular, $\pi_\alpha\vdash \phi$.
 By compactness, this implication only requires a finite subset of $\pi_\alpha(x)$; let $\psi_\alpha(x)$ be the conjunction of this finite set, and note that $\psi_\alpha(x)$ is a good formula by the observation above.